|

 To But what does “liYhud”, “to Judea” look like in pre-exilic

-Hebrew – the kind of Hebrew letters
+Hebrew letters – the kind of Hebrew letters

 familiar to Lehi?